sprysoft/sinatra_base/README.md

 ---------------------

-This is a simple sinatra application for rapid web app prototyping which has been configured to be hosted on the amazing [Heroku Platform](http://heroku.com/), bamboo-mri-1.9.2 stack.
-I will be testing on additional heroku stacks too.
+This is a simple sinatra application for rapid web app prototyping which has been configured to be hosted on the amazing [Heroku Platform](http://heroku.com/).
+Runs on both:
+* bamboo-ree-1.8.7 stack
+* bamboo-mri-1.9.2 stack

 The application comes with jQuery 1.5.1 loaded from Google Ajax Libraries